edevost/foxmask/docs/installation.rst

    script will download all the needed softwares in your home directory.
 Please do **not** run the script prefixed by sudo.

-One the installation if finished, you will have a ``foxmask`` directory in your home folder where you will find the software and a set of images to test the software.
+Once the installation if finished, you will have a ``foxmask`` directory in your home folder where you will find the software and a set of images to test the software.
 Congratulation, you are now ready to start using FoxMask on your Linux Box !
 Consult our :ref:`usage` page to get